getfit-us/app.getfit.frontend/README.md

 #### Still Adding Features

-### updates have been halted in favor of completing a React Native Mobile Version.
+##### updates have been halted in favor of completing a React Native Mobile Version.

 * fully functional, but still under development.
+* state management has been moved from context to zustand.
+* still need to add a few more features and clean up the code.
+* lots of improvements have been made in the React Native version. (will be released soon)
+* * More Custom Hooks have been added.